aishawariya-athawale/iterative-methods-for-root-finding/README.md

 The values of x that satisfy the equation are called solutions of the equation, and roots or zeros of the expression on its left-hand side.

 There are many different root finding techniques.
-I have created program for some of the common ones like Newton Raphson method, Bisection method, False postion method, Secant method & gradient descent method.
+I have created program for some of the common ones like Newton Raphson method, Bisection method, False postion method & Secant method.

 These all methods are called iterative methods.